uvalib/monorepo/src/chronology.md

 published by Lakeside Press, and Merejkowski’s *Romance of Leonardo da Vinci*, translated by Bernard Guilbert Guerney.

-Liveright forced to leave firm, departed for Hollywood (July).
+Liveright is forced to leave firm, departs for Hollywood (July).

 **1931**

-Modern Library Giants launched (September).
+Modern Library Giants is launched (September).

 Carlton House imprint of mass-market reprints, using ML plates, appears in late 1931 in time for the Christmas season.

 **1932**

-Elmer Adler leaves, RH reorganized with Cerf and Klopfer as sole directors (May/June).
+Elmer Adler leaves, RH reorganizes with Cerf and Klopfer as sole directors (May/June).

 **1933**